 How to find us

-UK Parliament is located in Westminster in the centre of London and is well served by all forms of public transport, most of which is wheelchair accessible.
+UK Parliament is in Westminster in the centre of London.
+We are well served by all forms of public transport, most of which is wheelchair accessible.

 Buses stop near Parliament Square in Victoria Street and towards Trafalgar Square in Whitehall.
 All buses in London are now wheelchair accessible.

-There is a nearby underground car park operated by Q-Park which has 183 spaces.
+A nearby underground car park operated by Q-Park has 183 spaces.
 It benefits from a secure vehicle and pedestrian entrance with CCTV, customer toilets and is manned during the week.
 A space can be reserved in advance using the Q-Park online pre-booking facility.